Mar 7, 2024 | Concentration Camp

 A campo de concentración, translated from Spanish as a concentration camp, is a term associated with a dark chapter in human history.
 It refers to a place where large numbers of people, primarily prisoners, are detained and confined under harsh and inhumane conditions.
 These camps gained prominence during World War II and were used extensively by Nazi Germany.

-Despite the fact that many people were kept in concentration camp for various motives, the main idea was to persecute and simulate certain people who were considered enemies by the Nazis, including Jews, Gypsies gay men and women, political opponents and other persons who the Nazi did not like.
+Even though many people were kept in concentration camps for various motives, the main idea was to persecute and simulate certain people who were considered enemies by the Nazis, including Jews, Gypsies gay men and women, political opponents and other persons who the Nazi did not like.
 These prisoners were given hard labor, electric shock, hunger subjugation, vivisection, slave labor, abuse both physically and mentally.
+Book now Sachsenhausen Memorial And Museum Tour.

 Living conditions were deplorable jam-packed in those concentration camps and had poor ac cess to food, water, and medicine.
 Such conditions, together with the inhuman treatment, led to the death of millions of people.